Posted: 21st September 2013 by Absurd Stories in Animals

 Tags: Kids, Lottery, Win

-The list of "Ways of ruining your kids lives" is about a million miles long, and mixed in the middle of "reading bedtime stories too scary" and "comparing kids" there is this gem: have your child pick winning lottery numbers
+The mirade of "Ways of ruining your kids" is about a million miles long, and somewhere between "reading bedtime stories too scary" and "comparing kids" there is this cracker: have your child select winning lottery numbers

 What a strange thing for her to grow up with, always knowing that your family receives $ 30,000 in free income just because she happened to give a lottery ticket at random pat.
 I think parents should just leave it outside.
 It has a nice story for adults, but it is too much for the child.